BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 After deploying the protocol, the deployer MUST transfer the admin roles to the predefined wallets / public addresses.

 Pool creation is permissionless with the risk of fake or malicious oracle feed.
-This can be done by checking the pair and oracle IDs on frontends or routers, and some additional safeguards are designed [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).
+This can be done by checking the whitelisted pairs and oracle IDs on frontends or routers, then giving users cautions [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

 # Testcases
 2 sheets with skewness https://docs.google.com/spreadsheets/d/1Smc8OTL4EaiyXJ6chdxViT3GJI5w3Fpz/edit?usp=sharing&ouid=101802233739943862069&rtpof=true&sd=true